Tom Y. Chan

-Tom Young Chan (譚贊 (Tán Zàn), September 25, 1881 – September 3, 1944) was an American businessman and civic leader.
+Tom Young Chan (譚贊 (taam4 zaan3), September 25, 1881 – September 3, 1944) was an American businessman and civic leader.
 Based in Chicago, Chan was a leading supporter of the Kuomintang in the United States, and helped raise money for both Sun Yat-sen and General Chiang Kai-shek.
 In addition, he raised money in the form of war bonds for the United States during World War II.
 He was the father of Ping Tom and grandfather of actress Lauren Tom.

 Biography

 Tom Young Chan was born in the village of Yakou in Zhongshan, Guangdong Province, China.
 He was the second of seven children.
 His surname is actually "Tom", but his Anglicized name failed to recognize that Chinese give their surnames first.
 A journalist for the Chicago Daily News described him as a "handsome, smiling Chinese with leaping eyebrows" who spoke "halting English."